 The Netherlands is undergoing a ++TransitionWe define a transition as a structural change in society resulting from interdependent ecological, social/cultural, economic and technological developments..
 There are major challenges in healthcare, education, the labour market, housing, public space and, perhaps most urgently, climate change.
-To tackle these challenges, national, regional and local governments must transform themselves from centrally managed authorities focused on efficiency and enforcement into authorities with a greater focus on ++TrustThe child benefits scandal, the approach to the corona crisis and gas extraction in the province of Groningen have shown that authorities can easily lose sight of the human element.
+To tackle these challenges, national, regional and local governments must transform from centrally managed authorities focused on efficiency and enforcement into organisations with a greater focus on ++TrustThe child benefits scandal, the approach to the corona crisis and gas extraction in the province of Groningen have shown that authorities can easily lose sight of the human element.
 Digitalisation, an efficiency-driven mindset and neoliberalism have exerted a major influence on government policy and actions in recent years.
 In its 2020 annual report, the Dutch Council of State concluded that trust between citizens and government has eroded and is in need of attention., a people-centred approach, co-creation, bottom-up initiative and collaboration.
-We support authorities as they undergo the following three transitions:
+We help authorities tackle the following challenges:

-This began with the ++Kafka BrigadeCitizens struggling with unnecessary bureaucracy: unfortunately we are aware of many examples, and they are not simply incidents.
-The Kafka Brigade began as a Kennisland project in 2006 and became an independent limited company in 2010.
+At Kennisland, we use our extensive experience to help authorities develop policies that are better suited to implementation in practice.
+This began with the ++Kafka BrigadeCitizens struggling with unnecessary bureaucracy: unfortunately we are aware of many examples, and they are not simply one-off incidents.
+The Kafka Brigade began as a Kennisland project in 2006 and became an independent company in 2010.

-In the coming years, Kennisland wishes to contribute to these three urgent social transitions while supporting authorities at all levels as they work to implement the changes required within the system.
+In the coming years, Kennisland wishes to contribute to these urgent social transitions while supporting authorities at all levels as they implement the changes needed within the system.
 We do so by:

 - Setting up learning networks of residents, professionals, policy makers and administrators and helping them learn from – and with – one another about how to tackle urgent problems.

-- Setting up experimental spaces for social innovation and supporting these with social labs etc.
+- Setting up and supporting experimental spaces for social innovation.

 - Deploying new forms of (action) research, challenges and pioneer programmes to mobilise the knowledge in society to make co-creation possible for professionals in the public sector and citizens.